ttempe/Pocket_Organ/README.md

 # Hardware design

 * The PCB design is published on: https://lceda.cn/ThomasTempe/Pocket_Musical_Instrument
  * The PCB is two-sided, but all the solderable components are on the same side.
 It is designed to use 0402 and QFN components, and is unfortunately not practical to home-etch or hand-solder ; however, you can order the PCB for a low price directly from https://szlcsc.com.
 If you have a China address, you can even have them do prototype pick-and-place soldering for most components (still requires SMT hand-soldering skills to finish, though).
  * It has a LiPo battery that lasts a few hours, and a USB port for charging, and ultimately for MIDI over USB.
-* The enclosure is published on: https://a360.co/2Yl1HuQ
+* The enclosure design is published on: https://a360.co/2Yl1HuQ

+## Additional resources

+* A video walk-through of how to assemble the instrument: https://youtu.be/AYvCeNSxtIc

 # Hall effect keys: prototypes V23+